czbiohub-sf/DeepGenotype/README.md

 1. `--cut_mean_quality 30 --cut_window_size 20`
 2. `--cut_mean_quality 20 --cut_window_size 10`
 3. `--cut_mean_quality 20 --cut_window_size 4`

-4. No quality trimming
+This retry logic applies **only** in fastp mode.
+When BBDuk is enabled (default), it handles trimming and no retries occur.
+However, if BBDuk fails or yields fewer than 50 reads, trimming falls back to fastp.

-This retry logic is **only** active in fastp mode.
-When BBDuk is active (default), trimming is handled entirely by BBDuk and no retries are performed.
+&nbsp;

-### Consensus grouping
+## Consensus grouping

 By default, DeepGenotype performs **consensus grouping** to correct sequencing errors before genotyping.
 Individual reads with minor imperfections (e.g., single-base sequencing errors) that support the same underlying biological sequence are clustered into **consensus groups**.
 A consensus sequence is derived for each group via weighted majority vote, and genotyping is performed on the consensus sequences.